 DIY Rug with Fabric

 Okay, it is time to make your rug and this will go by much faster than the tassels.
 Another thought is that you do not have to have tassels on this rug.
-In fact, you can paint stripes on the drop cloth fabric rug or you can stencil a pretty design on the rug.
+In fact, you can paint stripes on the drop cloth fabric rug or you can stencil a pretty design on a rug like this in my spring porch decorating ideas post.

 See how many wonderful options you have to create your own rug design.